Setting up goals: Getting started with Google Analytics 4

 Universal Analytics' goals are called conversions in GA4.
 Here's how to organize them.

 The arrival of Google Analytics 4 has people understandably nervous.
 Using its increased capabilities means learning new processes and thinking about things in new ways.
 We’re here to help.
 Working with Colleen Harris, head of business intelligence and reporting strategy at Sincro, we’ve put together a multi-part guide to getting started with GA4.
+This is part 2.
 Go here for the first installment.

 In Universal Analytics goals measure a completed activity.
 These are user defined and can be things like making a purchase, completing a game level or submitting contact information.
 In Google Analytics 4 goals are now called conversions.